 Night watch

-This year I've been a part of a monthly writing group where we meet to read poems, write, and know ourselves more deeply.
+This year I've been a part of a monthly writing group where we meet to read poems, write, and hear ourselves more deeply.
 Each month has a theme, and this month our theme was failure.

 This particular poem came to me as my dear dog Bailey – who loves to escape from the house to roam the nearby high school campus – got out, again.
 In my search, I came upon some dads, holding vigil at the barbeque.